5 Mistakes Most Finger Drummers Make (And How To Fix Them)

 Most finger drumming pads or software have the ability to set the velocity (the power) of each hit to a fixed amount, so every time you hit the pads, it gives you the same loudness, whether you hit hard or soft.

-If you try to train your dynamics to learn things like ghost notes, your hits will be all over the place, and you'll have to completely unlearn and re-learn how to control the power of your hits.
+If you try to work on your dynamics to learn things like ghost notes, you'll find that you have to completely unlearn and re-learn how to control the power of your hits.

 I highly recommend never using fixed velocity if you want to play realistic finger drums and get the best possible sound from your pads.